 Nxx interface between A-SMF and I-SMF needs to be enhanced.

-A-SMF may need to know service area.
+A-SMF needs to know the information, e.g. region ID or administrative domain ID of the area that SMF serves or the Service Area of I-SMF.

 No/low impact to PCF.